Find out about traffic conditions on your route. Link

 This report was developed for the I-495/I-95 Corridor Transportation Study in the Washington, D.C. metropolitan area of Maryland.
 Because the context also discusses suburban development in Baltimore, it has statewide applicability.
 The two-volume report identifies the variety of residential, commercial and civic developments that transformed the landscape in and around Washington D.C. and Baltimore beginning in the 19th century.

 Two important aspects of the context are (1) identification of patterns of development and character defining elements (CDEs) for various types of suburban development in planned and unplanned neighborhoods; and (2) creation of individual community summary sheets that capture the important features of many areas in Prince George's and Montgomery counties.
 The Maryland Department of Transportation State Highway Administration (MDOT SHA) uses this context to evaluate the eligibility of suburban buildings, sites, and structures to qualify for the National Register of Historic Places.
+In 2019 MDOT SHA developed an addendum to this context covering the years 1961-1980 that can be found here.

 We're available on the following channels.